Peter Dutton: 2019 federal election

-Dutton was re-elected at the 2019 federal election.
+Dutton was re-elected at the 2019 election.
 The political think tank GetUp! identified Dutton as "Australia's most unwanted hard-right politician" after surveying more than "30,000 members".
 GetUp! mounted a campaign in an attempt to defeat Dutton in Dickson.
-In response, Dutton said GetUp! was, "deceptive", "undemocratic" and "unrepresentative" and that he would back "parliamentary processes to bring the activist group to heel."
+In response, Dutton said that GetUp! was "deceptive", "undemocratic" and "unrepresentative", and that he would back "parliamentary processes to bring the activist group to heel".
 GetUp! has defended the effectiveness of its campaigning in Dutton's electorate.

 Minister for Defence (2021–22)

 In March 2021, Dutton was appointed Minister for Defence.
 On 21 May 2021, Dutton directed the department and serving military personnel to stop pursuing a "woke agenda", and cease holding events to mark the International Day Against Homophobia, Biphobia, Interphobia and Transphobia where staff wore rainbow clothing.
 On 11 July 2021, Dutton announced the end of Australia's military presence in Afghanistan.
 In October 2021, Dutton said Australia will back up any U.S. effort to defend Taiwan if China attacks.
 In November 2021, he branded the former Prime Minister Paul Keating as "Grand Appeaser Comrade Keating".

-Defamation Case
+Defamation case

-On 16 June 2021, in the Federal Court, Justice Richard White ordered Dutton to attend mediation over a defamation suit he brought against refugee activist, Shane Bazzi over a tweet calling him a "rape apologist".
-In August 2020, it was announced this mediation had failed.

-On 24 November 2021, White ruled in Dutton's favour and awarded $35,000 in defamation damages, but refused Dutton’s bid for an injunction to prevent Bazzi tweeting about him.
+On 16 June 2021, in the Federal Court, Justice Richard White ordered Dutton to attend mediation over a defamation suit he brought against refugee activist Shane Bazzi over a tweet calling him a "rape apologist".
+In August 2021, it was announced that this mediation had failed.
+On 24 November 2021, White ruled in Dutton's favour and awarded $35,000 in defamation damages, but refused Dutton's bid for an injunction to prevent Bazzi tweeting about him.
 This decision was overturned on 17 May 2022 by the Full Court of the Federal Court, which found that the words "rape apologist", taken in the context of the whole message together with the Guardian article to which it was linked, referred to Dutton's attitude not to rape itself but toward claims of having been raped and accordingly did not amount to defamation.